-McDowell coach Johnny Ray Turner stands alongside former McDowell standout Henry Webb after Webb had his jersey retired by the McDowell High School.
-Coach Turner stated that at the end of the season, "number Proclaims Oral Health Week Floyd County Judge-Executive John M. Stumbo signs a proclamation, in the presence of Prestonsburg Jaycees president Lisa Roberts, proclaiming February 7th through the 13th as Oral Health Week in Floyd County.
-The Jaycees along with the New Horizon Youth Service Center at Betsy Layne High School requested the special week and plans to celebrate the event by having former University of Kentucky standout Richie Farmer speak at three area schools on February 11. (photo by Ed
+McDowell coach Johnny Ray Turner stands alongside former McDowell standout Henry Webb after Webb had his jersey retired by the McDowell High School, Coach Turner stated that at the end of the season, "number 12 will never be worn again." (photo by Ed Taylor)

+Proclaims Oral Health Week

+Floyd County Judge-Executive John M. Stumbo signs a proclamation, in the presence of Prestonaburg Jaycees president Lisa Roberts, proclaiming February 7th through the 13th as Oral Health Week in Floyd County.
+The Jaycees along with the New Horizon Youth Service Center at Betsy Layne High School requested the special week and plans to celebrate the event by having former University of Kentucky standout Richie Farmer speak at three area schools on February 11. (photo by Ed Taylor)

-THIS YEAR WHY WAIT FOR YOUR TAX REFUND WHEN YOU CAN GET YOUR MONEY FAST!
+THIS YEAR WHY WAIT FOR YOUR TAX REFUND WHEN YOU CAN

+GET YOUR MONEY FAST!

-Use H&R Block's Rapid Refund Program It's a loan against your expected Federal Income Tax Refund.
+Use H&R Block's Rapid Refund Program

+It's a loan against your expected Federal Income Tax Refund.

 Available Whether H&R Block Prepares Your Tax Return Or Not!

 IT'S FAST!

 For more details or to see if you qualify call H&R Block now.

-H&R BLOCK
+H&R BLOCI

 All Fees Deducted From Refund

 2A Richmond Plaza Prestonsburg 886-3685

 Main Street Martin 285-9879

 Open 9 a.m.-9 p.m.
 Weekdays, 9-5 Saturday